samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 },
 ```

 There is an experimental setting that completely hides the status bar.
-This causes major usability problems (you will be unable to use many of Tehanu's features), but is provided for those who value screen real-estate above all else.
+This causes major usability problems (you will be unable to use many of Gram's features), but is provided for those who value screen real-estate above all else.

 ```json
 "status_bar": {